alexmatiasas/Fraud-Detection-with-ML/README.md

 # Fraud Detection with Machine Learning

+> A complete machine learning pipeline for detecting fraudulent transactions using the IEEE-CIS dataset.
+> Includes EDA, ensemble modeling, a FastAPI deployment, and automated tests — ready for production or research.

 This project applies machine learning techniques to detect fraudulent transactions using the IEEE-CIS Fraud Detection dataset.
 It integrates robust preprocessing, model training, evaluation, and deployment via an interactive API.

 ## 📁 Project Structure